Practical and cultural considerations

 Most transplant centres will try to arrange the tests and investigations before the operation around your work to minimise disruption to your daily life.
 The recovery period after the operation usually lasts up to 12 weeks, most donors are able to return to work after 12 weeks.

 There is a UK scheme which enables donors to reclaim necessary expenses such as loss of earnings and travel.
-However, you should first discuss this with your employer and find out what is available under your (their) terms of employment around Statutory Sick Pay.
-Please talk to your Living Donor Coordinator about expenses at an early stage of the process if you may need to apply to the scheme as there is some information that you will need to read and an application form to complete.
+However, you should first discuss this with your employer and find out what is available under your terms of employment around Statutory Sick Pay.
+Please talk to your living donor coordinator about expenses at an early stage of the process if you may need to apply to the scheme as there is some information that you will need to read and an application form to complete.
 A letter from your employer and evidence of your expenses will also be necessary.

 The UK is increasingly multicultural.
 If you have any concerns about living donation contact your Community Association Group or community leaders.